 Perform All Your Exercises Correctly

 You do however need to take your own structural limitations into account.
 For example if you can’t squat to parallel without rounding your lower back, then you are not ready to do that yet.
 You will first need to work on improving your hip flexibility (or whatever else might be causing the problem) and gradually increase your range of motion until you can hit parallel.

 Eat a Nutritious Diet

 As you get older your digestive system becomes less efficient, so older guys aren't able to absorb nutrients as well as younger guys.
 It's therefore especially important that you eat a good diet consisting of plenty of high quality protein, some complex carbohydrates, healthy fats and lots of fruit and vegetables.
 And keep your consumption of processed, refined and sugary foods to a minimum.

 Take the Right Supplements

 Omega 3’s are the most important supplement for older guys as they have such a wide range of health benefits, including being very good for heart, brain and joint health.
 For best results you want to be taking about 3g of EPA/DHA per day, in the triglyceride form for maximum bioavailability.

 Glucosamine and chondroitin are also extremely beneficial for the joints, although they only seem to work for about half the people who take them.

 Vitamin D is essential for those who don’t get out in the sun much.
-And vitamin C, creatine and essential amino acids are also well worth using.
+And vitamin C, creatine and branched-chain amino acids are also well worth using.
 Apart from that you may also want to take some whey protein as a post-workout shake, and it's also a good idea to take a good whole food multivitamin or greens supplement once in a while, especially if you don’t eat as many fruits and vegetables as you should.